 7. Any Repair Involving Gas Lines

-Gas line repairs, connections and appliance connections in UAE properties must be carried out by a licensed contractor.
-This is both a legal requirement and a life-safety matter.
-If you smell gas in your UAE property, do not attempt any repair yourself — leave the property, do not switch any electrical switches (sparks ignite gas), and call the gas authority and an emergency contractor.
+Gas line repairs, new connections and appliance connections in UAE properties must be carried out by a licensed contractor, whether the property uses piped gas or bottled LPG cylinders.
+This is both a legal requirement under UAE civil defence and utility regulations, and a genuine life-safety matter — gas leaks are one of the few home repair categories where a mistake can be fatal, not just costly.
+If you ever smell gas in your UAE property, do not attempt any repair yourself under any circumstance: leave the property immediately, do not switch any electrical switch on or off on your way out since a spark can ignite accumulated gas, and call the gas authority or civil defence along with an emergency contractor once you are safely outside.

 What Can You Do Yourself?

-There are many home tasks that are genuinely safe for a careful person to handle: changing light bulbs and fuses, cleaning AC filters, tightening loose furniture screws, touching up paint on small scuffs, sealing gaps around windows with silicone, and assembling flat-pack furniture with good instructions.
-The distinction is: if the repair involves structural loads, water under pressure, electrical wiring or working at height, get a professional.
+Plenty of home tasks are genuinely safe for a careful person to handle without any special training: changing light bulbs and fuses, cleaning AC filters, tightening loose furniture screws, touching up paint on small scuffs, sealing gaps around windows with silicone, assembling flat-pack furniture with clear instructions, replacing a shower head, and hanging lightweight picture frames with the correct rated hooks for the wall type.

 Need a Reliable Handyman in UAE?